cfpb/capital-framework/src/cf-core/usage.md

 16:9 and 4:3 containers.

-_When using the mixin, pass the `width` as the first argument, and the `height` as the second argument, default values are `16, 9`._
+_When using the mixin, pass the `width` as the first argument, and the `height` as the second argument.
+Default values are `16, 9`._

 _Original mixin credit: <https://gist.github.com/craigmdennis/6655047>_